 The weeks in early December are filled with bargain rates on hotels and airfare because this is typically a slow travel time.
 Many resorts cater to families looking to spend the holidays together by offering all-inclusive packages.
 Since nearly every Caribbean island has a majority Christian population, it's easy to find local holiday celebrations regardless of where you travel.
 Christmas cruises to the Caribbean are also an affordable, family-friendly option.

-Early December may be a cheaper time to visit, but hotel and airfare prices rise sharply for the holidays and especially for the week between Christmas and New Year's, when many families have time off from school or work.
-Those looking for a traditional White Christmas obviously will be disappointed, as will those wanting a typical U.S.-style holiday celebration as the Caribbean has few shopping malls, palm trees in place of Christmas trees, sorrell instead of eggnog, and so on.
+On the downside, while early December may be a cheaper time to visit, hotel and airfare prices rise sharply for the holidays and especially for the week between Christmas and New Year's, when many families have time off from school or work.
+Those looking for a traditional white Christmas obviously will be disappointed, as will those wanting a typical U.S.-style holiday celebration as the Caribbean has few shopping malls, there are palm trees in place of Christmas trees, sorrel instead of eggnog, and so on.

-What to Wear
+What to Pack